MineGame159/idk-scoop/README.md

 How do I install these manifests?
 ---------------------------------

-To add this bucket, run `scoop bucket add <bucketname> https://github.com/MineGame159/idk-scoop`.
+To add this bucket, run `scoop bucket add idk-scoop https://github.com/MineGame159/idk-scoop`.
 To install, do `scoop install <manifest>`.